rcrowther/django-category-collection/README.rst

 A comparison of 'Django category collection' and 'django-categories'
 ---------------------------------------------------------------------
 In comparison, the theory behind this project will be inelegant at discovering data elements from multiple terms.
 The action is possible, but not of great interest and has not been implemented (yet).
 Also, this project caches all data from terms/categories, and so may not scale well to many terms.
-Please run tests before you implement the Dewey_ reference system.
+Before you implement the Dewey_ reference system, please run tests.

 However, this implementation of a category collection has advantages (as all differing implementations will).
 The app is nearly self-contained.
 It's storage models are plain and few, making backup and salvage simple---salvage can be managed through Django admin.
 The view code is twisty in places, but can derive really useful data from the category trees.
-Without AJAX or whatever, even the core methods are sophisticated.
-And finally, this app has a Pythonlike interface.
+Without AJAX or whatever, the core methods are sophisticated.
+And finally, the container in this app has a Pythonlike interface.

 .. _Dewey: https://en.wikipedia.org/wiki/Dewey_Decimal_Classification